Label-efficient Time Series Representation Learning: A Review: Introduction

-In this paper, we explore three specific real-world scenarios: having only a few labeled samples, having solely unlabeled time series data, and a combination of both labeled and unlabeled data.
-We systematically associate each of these scenarios with its corresponding solution, classified under either in-domain or cross-domain categories, as illustrated in Fig.~\ref{fig:few_lbls_scenarios}.
-Throughout surveying recent advances within these categories, we aim to provide a coherent roadmap that guides the effective application of deep learning models, even in the face of these data limitations.
-It's important to note that our intention \textit{is not} to provide an \textit{exhaustive} discussion of each individual method within every category.
+In this survey, we navigate through three specific real-world scenarios characterized by the availability of data: scenarios with a limited number of labeled samples, those with exclusively unlabeled time series data, and situations combining both labeled and unlabeled data.
+We introduce a novel taxonomy that systematically organizes the solutions to these scenarios into in-domain and cross-domain strategies.
+This taxonomy, depicted in Fig.~\ref{fig:few_lbls_scenarios}, guides the classification of each solution based on its reliance on external data sources.
+Our objective extends beyond merely cataloging recent advancements within these categories.
+We aim to craft a cohesive roadmap that guides the effective deployment of deep learning models despite the constraints posed by limited labeled data.
+It is important to note that our intention \textit{is not} to provide an exhaustive discussion of each method within every category.
 Instead, we strive to offer a panoramic view, presenting a high-level understanding of the challenges and available solutions.
 By doing so, we enable readers to grasp the overarching concepts and approaches, facilitating further exploration and in-depth investigations according to their specific research interests.

-In overall, the contributions in this paper can be summarized as follows: \begin{itemize} \item We provide a comprehensive survey of label-efficient techniques for time series representation learning across a spectrum of scenarios, including few labeled samples, unlabeled data, and combinations of both, offering readers a holistic understanding of the challenges posed by limited labeled data.
+Overall, the contributions of this paper can be summarized as follows: \begin{itemize} \item We conduct a comprehensive survey of label-efficient learning techniques tailored for time series data.
+This includes scenarios with limited labeled samples, entirely unlabeled data, and their combinations, providing a detailed overview of the current landscape and the inherent challenges of limited labeled data.

-\item We introduce a systematic categorization of solutions into in-domain and cross-domain strategies, elucidating the diverse array of approaches available to address the label scarcity issue in time series analysis.

-\item We highlight the challenges, the new trends, and the future prospects in this area of research, with the goal of fostering new solutions.